tfeng/collection/README.md

 #### has(value, ...)

 Check whether the given values exist in the vector.
-The result is an array containing `true` and `false` values.

 *Return:* If only 1 value is given as parameter, `true` or `false`; if multiple values are given, an array of boolean values, each identifying whether the corresponding value exists.